-36 Years Ago: Eric Clapton Marries Pattie Boyd
+40 Years Ago: Eric Clapton Marries His Best Friend’s Ex-Wife

-For all the two went through, the marriage didn't last long.
-Clapton's drinking problem and infidelity caused them to separate in 1984, with the divorce coming in 1988.
-She wrote about her marriages to both men in her 2007 memoir Wonderful Tonight: George Harrison, Eric Clapton, and Me.
+For all the two went through, however, the marriage didn't last long.
+Clapton's drinking problem and infidelity caused them to separate in 1984; they finally divorced in 1988.
+Pattie Boyd wrote about her marriages in the 2007 memoir Wonderful Tonight: George Harrison, Eric Clapton, and Me.